BaboucheOne/BuggyBot/README.md

     LOGGER_FILENAME = "YOUR LOG FILENAME"
     ```

-:information_source: One file is dedicated for dev purposes (like having a local server) and the other to production (like giving the real connection string for the bd)
+:information_source: One file is dedicated for dev purposes (like having a local server) and the other to production (like giving the real connection string for the bd).

 :information_source: If the log file is not present, it will be created automatically.

 # Launching :rocket: